microsoft/pxt/docs/writing-docs/skillmaps.md

 #### Sample skillmap

-For an example, you can take a look at the [**skillmap sample**](https://github.com/microsoft/pxt-skillmap-sample).
+For an example, you can take a look at the [**Skillmap Sample**](https://github.com/microsoft/pxt-skillmap-sample).
 Use it as a template to start your own!

 First though, you should [try out](https://arcade.makecode.com/--skillmap#github:microsoft/pxt-skillmap-sample/skillmap.md) the sample to see how it works.